-Proteus’ AR-series turbines, including the AR1500 generating in the Pentland Firth, Scotland, are one of the world’s largest single axis tidal turbines and the most efficient in commercial operation in that class
+Proteus’ AR 1500 turbine, generating power in the Pentland Firth, Scotland, is the world’s largest and most efficient tidal stream turbine in commercial operation

 Following the acquisition of the Advanced Turbine & Engineering Services (ATES) division of Simec Atlantis Energy (SAE), Proteus has emerged as a new global leader in tidal turbine systems.